Clonidine: Other uses

 Clonidine also has several off-label uses, and has been prescribed to treat psychiatric disorders including stress, hyperarousal caused by post-traumatic stress disorder, borderline personality disorder, and other anxiety disorders.
-Clonidine is also a mild sedative, and can be used as premedication before surgery or procedures.
 It has also been studied as a way to calm acute manic episodes.
-Its epidural use for pain during heart attack, and postoperative and intractable pain has also been studied extensively.
 Clonidine can be used in restless legs syndrome.
 It can also be used to treat facial flushing and redness associated with rosacea.
 It has also been successfully used topically in a clinical trial as a treatment for diabetic neuropathy.
 Clonidine can also be used for migraine headaches and hot flashes associated with menopause.
 Clonidine has also been used to treat refractory diarrhea associated with irritable bowel syndrome, fecal incontinence, diabetes, diarrhea associated with opioid withdrawal, intestinal failure, neuroendocrine tumors, and cholera.
 Clonidine can be used in the treatment of Tourette syndrome (specifically for tics).
 Clonidine has also had some success in clinical trials for helping to remove or ameliorate the symptoms of hallucinogen persisting perception disorder (HPPD).

-Injection of α_{2}-adrenergic receptor agonists into the knee joint space, including clonidine, may reduce the severity of knee pain after arthroscopic knee surgery.

-Light-activated derivatives of clonidine (adrenoswitches) have been developed for research purposes and shown to control pupillary reflex with light in blind mice by topical application.
+Photoswitchable derivatives of clonidine have been developed that behave as α receptor agonists (adrenoswitches).
+They can be applied topically in the cornea and allow controlling with light the pupillary reflex of blinded mice and locomotion in zebrafish larvae.

+Adverse effects

+The most common adverse side effects of clonidine are dry mouth and sedation.
+Many side effects are dose-related and tend to diminish with tolerance that develops from continued use.
+For the same reason that clonidine has efficacy for treating hypertension, hypotension (i.e., low blood pressure) and bradycardia (i.e., slow heart rate) are predictable dose-dependent effects.
+However, with overdose in children, the degree of central nervous system depression does not clearly correlate with the ingested dose.

+Physical

+Cardiovascular side effects can include hypotension (including orthostatic hypotension) and bradycardia; atrioventricular block and other bradyarrhythmias have also been reported.
+Raynaud's phenomenon and syncope may also occur.
+Because clonidine can cause bradycardia and hypotension, precautions are advised in people with sinoatrial node dysfunction (e.g., sick sinus syndrome) or atrioventricular block, and in those with severe coronary artery disease, cerebrovascular disease, or chronic kidney failure.

+Gastrointestinal side effects can include xerostomia, constipation, nausea, and vomiting.
+Colonic pseudo-obstruction has been described as a rare side effect.

+Other reported physical side effects include headache, fatigue or weakness and, less commonly, urinary retention and transient edema.
+In addition to dry mouth, clonidine has been reported to reduce tear production (i.e., dry eyes), a rare side effect that may be more noticeable in people who wear contact lenses.

+Skin reactions can occur with transdermal formulations of clonidine; contact dermatitis at the transdermal patch application site has been reported in about 15% to 20% of users.